Travel Writing Tips:

 If you had focused more on luxury travel stories and luxury magazines in your first few years, you could have been scoring those plush luxury fam tours way earlier instead of staying in budget hotels.

-If you could do it over: Set your sights higher from the beginning.
+Travel writing tip #7 - if you could do it over: Set your sights higher from the beginning.
 You eventually experienced the joys of staying in luxurious villas and even castles.
 You happily endured a smorgasbord of spa treatments along the way.
 You sampled over-the-top cuisine (and ruined your waistline).
 You enjoyed personal concierges, customized tours, and other pampering without complaint when you decided to break into luxury travel.

 Get on Social Media Sooner